Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 german shepherd receiving head and neck inspection at the veterinarian's office

-This article was updated on October 10th, 2023
+This article was updated on February 13th, 2024

 vet-approved badge

 Discovering scabs on your dog’s body can be alarming, particularly when these scabs are on your dog’s neck or head.
 As a veterinarian, I encounter this issue daily.
+Scabs can indicate a more serious underlying condition, so it’s important to be aware of what might be causing them.

-6 common causes of scabs on a dog’s head or neck
+6 common causes of scabs on a dog’s head or neck:

 1. Wounds

 Anyone that cut or scraped themselves while playing as a child will know that a scab often forms afterward.
 The same is true of dogs – in fact, even more so as they’re so prone to mishaps.
+Any small injury to the skin will result in bleeding.
+This blood then dries, forming a scab that protects the vulnerable skin underneath while it heals.

 wound scabs on dog's ear